 <ESMA_QUESTION_LATA_4>

-TYPE YOUR TEXT HERE
+As outlined in our response to Q3, ESMA's proposal stipulates that the "moment of disclosure" is triggered by the final decision of the management board, even if subsequent approval by a supervisory body is required.
+For companies with a dualistic management structure, this requirement would de facto eliminate the benefit of the reform, as previously discussed.
+It would result in a disadvantage for market participants with a dualistic governance structure compared to those with a monistic governance structure and contradicts the objectives of the Listing Act to provide relief for market participants.

+Therefore, we strongly suggest that the disclosure obligation should occur only after the approval of all decision-making bodies involved.

 <ESMA_QUESTION_LATA_4>

 Do you agree that for protracted processes involving the issuer and another party different from a public authority, the moment of disclosure should be when the competent bodies/persons of all parties involved, having the decision power under national law or bylaws, have taken the decision to sign off to the agreement?